 Writer: Arthur Weingarten Director: Sherman Marks

 Michael Rennie as Thrush operative Barnaby Partridge (any relation to G. Emory?), who’s brainwashing visitors to a casino.
 He likes to call people “old darling” a lot.
 Pre-season sequence is effective as a foreign general commits suicide by jumping off a tall building — the way of dying he feared most.
 But the rest of the show is so-so.
 However, tons of trivia concerning NS and IK.
 A Thrush dossier says IK is 5-10 1/2 and 160 pounds (blonde hair and blue eyes, natch) while NS is 6 foot and 175.
 Solo’s dossier also states he is familiar with judo, karate and fencing as well as having an inclination for the opposite sex (big surprise).
 Solo is listed as having black hair and hazel eyes.
 Kuryakin’s blood type is B, while Solo’s type is A. Does Solo’s blood type square with Eps.
 5?
 Those dossiers seem to overstate their height.
 A nice scene in Act I, with Solo and Kuryakin at the target range.
 Waverly shows he can still shoot as well.
 The cast includes Karen Carlson, who selected Robert Vaughn as her date in a 1966 installment of The Dating Game.
-Score by Shores.
+The stock score is credited to Richard Shores, but it also includes bits from Gerald Fried’s score for The Test Tube Killer Affair plus some first-season compositions from Jerry Goldsmith.
 Grade: B.

 UPDATE (March 19, 2015): It turns out the blood type information from Episode 5 and this episode MATCHES.
 To see a list of real-life people who Blood Type A, CLICK HERE.